anadise/candidateAssignments/next/README.md

 -   Define the custom color `#EE964B` as `sandy` in Tailwind.

 -   Get a query parameter named `highlight` from the URL in the index page using `useEffect()`.

+create nesting routing in page then url is :- http://localhost:3000/pages?highlight=S

 -   If there is a client with the same ID as `highlight`'s value, change their background color on the table to `sandy`.